Big Sugar (band): Reunion

 On December 28, 2018, the date of Garry Lowe's birthday, Big Sugar played a tribute concert in Toronto of the Big Sugar song catalogue.
 Joining them were members of Barenaked Ladies, Bedouin Soundclash, Broken Social Scene, Sloan, Danko Jones, Dream Warriors, The Road Hammers, The Human Rights, I Mother Earth, The New Deal, Culture Shock, and Wide Mouth Mason, plus Tom Wilson, Isax Injah, Maestro Fresh Wes, Julian Taylor, Willi Williams, Errol Blackwood, Mojah Benn, Adrian Sheriff Miller, and Leroy Sibbles.

 In 2018, Universal Music's ICON album series released a Big Sugar ICON album.
-In 2020, Universal released the new Big Sugar album Eternity Now.
-Recorded and mixed at the Johnsons' studio, 'The Sound Shack', it features Alex Lifeson of Rush playing guitar on the title track.
-With the world going into lockdown due to the COVID-19 pandemic, the release show and tour was cancelled and Johnson performed a record release show online, accompanied by the recorded bedtracks.
+In 2020, Universal released the first album of new music in 5 years, the Big Sugar album Eternity Now.
+Recorded and mixed at the Johnsons' studio, The Sound Shack, it features Alex Lifeson of Rush playing guitar on the title track.
+With the world going into lockdown due to the COVID-19 pandemic, the release show and tour was cancelled and Johnson performed a record release show online, singing and playing live, accompanied by the recorded bedtracks.
 He then performed a record release show for the Deluxe Anniversary Hemi-Vision 25th Anniversary album, this time re-recording all parts himself and performing guitar and vocals live along with Warren Haynes, Chris Robinson, Rich Robinson, Colin James and Jason McCoy.
-A rousing edition of "If I Had My Way" saw hundreds of fans videos edited into the performance.
+A rendition of "If I Had My Way" saw hundreds of fans videos edited into the performance.
 It was such a feat that the record release show had to be delayed a day as Johnson put it all together in his studio.
 During the lockdown, Johnson also produced a one-season weekly series on YouTube called "GJ in the SoundShack", in which he talked about songwriting, recording and the equipment he uses.

-In 2021, Johnson launched the tour "One Man Big Sugar Show--The Acoustical Sounds of Gordie Johnson", which is an acoustic performance of his songbook.
+In 2021, Johnson launched the tour "One Man Big Sugar Show—The Acoustical Sounds of Gordie Johnson", which is an acoustic performance of his songbook along with a showcase of his comedic skills.

-Big Sugar has resumed touring in 2022 and welcomed Garry Lowe's son, bassist Ben Lowe, to the band.
+In the years of pandemic shutdown, Gordie Johnson reimagined the band as a power trio.
+Resuming touring in 2022 he welcomed Garry Lowe's son, bassist Ben Lowe, to the band.
 The new band also included drummer Joe Magistro (of The Black Crowes and The B-52's).
+Universal Music Group released a deluxe 25th anniversary edition of the Big Sugar platinum album Heated, which featured "An Evening With" concert format of two sets, with the first being the album played live in its entirety for the first time, followed by hit songs and rarities after an intermission.
+Big Sugar's much-anticipated “Heated 25th Anniversary Tour” continued through 2023 as Gordie Johnson returned to the stage with new bassist and fellow Austinite Anders Drerup and 22-year-old phenom drummer Root Valach.
+“Our music has always been about roots and culture and this is a perfect piece of that evolution."